 Generally, we hope or expect that relationships will last forever.
 We idealize close family ties, soulmates, and decades-long friendships.
-But sometimes this unrealistic expectation – that our relationships should last forever -- keeps us connected to people long after the relationship has run its course.
+But sometimes this unrealistic.
+Believing that our relationships should last forever keeps us connected to people long after the relationship has run its course.

 Perhaps some relationships only need to last for a season and when they’ve stopped growing and enriching our lives, it’s time to let them go.

-Take a look at the troubled relationships described below and see if you can relate to either of them.
+Take a look at the troubled or dysfunctional relationships described below and see if you can relate to either of them.